Summer!

 that species and its development in that year.
 If you're dealing

-with an enormous problem or missed the July application you treat
+with an enormous problem and missed the July-August application,

 Regardless of timing and type of killer, water it in so it